rtroulak/streamRecordingAPI/README.md

 ```
 http://127.0.0.1 is our locahost server and 5000 is our port.We will use these for our examples otherwise if you have other ip and port you can replace them

-The recording code file to start record with the server all the existing channels and to receive
+Then the recording code file to start with the server and start to record all the existing channels from database and
-api user commands via API
+wait to get api user commands via API

 Output:
 ```